 Traumatic Brain Injury or TBI are catastrophic injuries.
-The effects are often devastating for the people suffering from TBI and their loved ones.
+The effects are often devastating for the people suffering from TBI and result in the need for a skilled traumatic brain injury attorney.
 Particularly in the context of catastrophic personal injuries, traumatic brain injuries vary in severity and type.

 Each year, there are several occurrences of TBI happening.
 In 2010 2.5 million TBIs occured either as an isolated injury or along with other injuries.

 It is estimated by the CDC that TBI contributes to 30% of all injury deaths.
 Traumatic Brain Injuries are caused by a bump, blow, or jolt to the head or a penetrating head injury that disrupts the normal function of the brain.

 - In 2010, about 2.5 million emergency department (ED) visits, hospitalizations, or deaths were associated with TBI—either alone or in combination with other injuries—in the United States.